openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    unary negation operation
    promoted operand value

-Further value set conversions are then performed on that same result.
+Further value set conversions are then performed on the same result.

 The value of a unary minus expression at runtime is the arithmetic negation of the promoted value of the operand.